-Machines as talent has been added to your bookmarks.
+Machines as talent has been saved

 What is the future of cognitive technology in HR?
 And what should business and talent leaders do about it now?